navaro1/fpinscala-abo64/Testing.md

 ## What is a test?
 * [System Under Test](http://en.wikipedia.org/wiki/System_under_test) (SUT):
 function, class, module, application, ...
-* input -> SUT -> expected vs. actual output
+* test: input -> SUT -> output -> check output against expectations
 * problem: how to find good (and sufficient!?) input data? when are we done?
-*  Edsger W. Dijkstra: "Program testing can be used to show the presence of bugs, but never show their absence!"
+* Edsger W. Dijkstra: "Program testing can be used to show the presence of bugs, but never show their absence!" -> no correctness or verification (at least for nontrivial SUTs)

 ## How can we test?
 ### Hand-made Testing